TengHu/ActionWeaver/README.md

     api_version="2023-10-01-preview"
 ))
 ```
+The ActionWeaver wrapped client will manage the function calling loop, which includes passing function descriptions, executing functions with arguments returned by llm, and handling exceptions.

-The ActionWeaver wrapped client will provide a `create` API to substitute the original `chat.completions.create` API.
-The new API, `create`, will  pass on all original arguments while also introducing additional parameters like `action` and `orch`.
+This client will expose a `create` API built upon the original `chat.completions.create` API.
+The enhanced `create` API will retain all original arguments and include additional parameters such as:
+- `action`: providing available actions to LLM.
+- `orch`: orchestrating actions throughout the function calling loop.
+- `exception_handler`: an object guiding the function calling loop on how to handle exceptions.
+These arguments will be demonstrated in the subsequent sections.

-You always have the option to fallback to the original OpenAI client by accessing `openai_client.client`.
+These additional arguments are optional, and there's always the fallback option to access the original OpenAI client via `openai_client.client`.

+> **Note**: An `action` represents a tool that can be used by LLM.
+Each action comprises two main elements: a Pydantic model that is auto-generated to facilitate prompting, and a conventional Python function.

-### Add ANY Python function as a tool to the Large Language Model.
+### Add ANY Python function as an action to the Large Language Model.

-Developers can attach **ANY** Python function as a tool with a simple decorator.
+Developers can attach **ANY** Python function as an action with a simple decorator.
 In the following example, we introduce action `GetCurrentTime`, and then proceed to use the OpenAI API to invoke it.

 ActionWeaver utilizes the decorated method's signature and docstring as a description, passing them along to OpenAI's function API.
 The Action decorator is also highly adaptable and can be combined with other decorators, provided that the original signature is preserved.